andf-crl/docs/v20.2/remove-nodes.md

 You might do this, for example, when downsizing a cluster or reacting to hardware failures.

 {{site.data.alerts.callout_info}}
-Node decommissioning should not be performed when [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html) or performing planned maintenance (e.g., upgrading system software).
+Node decommissioning should not be performed when [upgrading your cluster's [version](cluster-settings.html#setting-version) of CockroachDB](upgrade-cockroach-[version](cluster-settings.html#setting-version).html) or performing planned maintenance (e.g., upgrading system software).
 In these scenarios, you will want to temporarily [stop the node](cockroach-quit.html) and restart it later.
 {{site.data.alerts.end}}

 ## Overview